USCTIE/SBIR-STTR-data/README.md

 - `socio_data`: Socio-economic data associated with the contract.
 - `description`: A brief description of the contract or award.

+## Aggregating Contract Modifications
+To aggregate contract modifications, you can use the provided `aggregate.py` script.
+The script reads data from an Excel file, performs the aggregation, and saves the results to another Excel file (`aggregate.xlsx`).

+To run the script, make sure you have the following dependencies installed:

+- pandas

 ## Contact

 For any inquiries or feedback, feel free to reach out to us: